The Fitting Room

 - shoulder: from shoulder seam to shoulder seam, at the very top of the garment (not across the middle back)

-- bust: at widest point of chest, under armpits, and doubled -- does not necessarily include space for breasts created by any darts, which will be noted separately
+- bust: at widest point of chest, under armpits, and doubled -- does not necessarily include space for breasts created by any darts, which will be noted separately if significant

 - ribs: below the bust, at the top of the rib cage, where a bra band would sit, and doubled